Quanzhen School: History

 According to traditional legend, Wang Chongyang met two Taoist immortals in the summer of 1159 CE.
 The immortals, Zhongli Quan and Lü Dongbin taught him Taoist beliefs and trained him in secret rituals.
 The meeting proved deeply influential, and roughly a year later, in 1160, Wang met one of these men again.
 In this second encounter, he was provided with a set of five written instructions which led to his decision of living by himself in a grave he created for himself in Zhongnan Mountain for three years.

 After seven years of living in the Mountain (three inside the grave and another four in a hut he later called "Complete Perfection Hut"), Wang met two of his seven future disciples, Tan Chuduan and Qiu Chuji.
 In 1167, Wang traveled to Shandong Province and met Ma Yu and Ma's wife Sun Bu'er who became his students.
 These and others would become part of the seven Quanzhen disciples, who were later known as the Seven Masters of Quanzhen.

 After Wang's departure, it was left to his disciples to continue expounding the Quanzhen beliefs.
 Ma Yu succeeded Wang as head of the school, while Sun Bu'er went on to establish the Purity and Tranquility School, one of the foremost branches of Quanzhen.

 Another notable disciple of Wang was Qiu Chuji who founded the famous White Cloud Monastery in Beijing.
 Qiu Chuji was the founder of the school called Dragon Gate Taoism.
-Qiu was on good terms with the Mongol monarch Genghis Khan who put him in charge of religious affairs in Mongol-controlled China.
+Qiu was on good terms with the Mongol ruler Genghis Khan who put him in charge of religious affairs similar to Mongol-controlled Iran.
 As a result, the Quanzhen School of Taoism continued to flourish long after Wang's death, right through to the present.